 As there is no destruction of minor actinides, recycling through light water reactors delivers only part of the potential waste management benefit.
-For the future, the focus is on removing the minor actinides from the final waste and burning them with the recycled uranium and plutonium in fast neutron reactors.
+For the future, the focus is on removing the minor actinides along with uranium and plutonium from the final waste and burning them all together in fast neutron reactors.
 (The longer-lived fission products may also be separated from the waste and transmuted in some other way.)
 Hence the combination of reprocessing followed by recycling in today’s reactors should be seen as an interim phase of nuclear power development, pending widespread use of fast neutron reactors.

 All but one of the six Generation IV reactors being developed have closed fuel cycles which recycle all the actinides.
 Although US policy has been to avoid reprocessing, the US budget process for 2006 included $50 million to develop a plan for "integrated spent fuel recycling facilities", and a program to achieve this with fast reactors has become more explicit since.